SS Erinpura: Second World War

 In the next wave of the attack, a bomb hit Erinpura in one of her forward holds, causing her to list to starboard and sink within four or five minutes.
 The DEMS crew of her 12-pounder anti-aircraft gun continued to return fire until she sank.
 More than 800 people aboard Erinpura were killed.
 Accounts differ as to numbers, but one counts the dead as 633 Basuto pioneers, 140 Palestinian Jewish soldiers, 11 Batswanan pioneers, 54 of Erinpura's Indian lascar crew, six DEMS gunners and two engineer officers.

 Monument

 There is a monument on Mount Herzl to the 140 Jewish soldiers who drowned aboard Erinpura.
 The monument is shaped like a ship containing a central pool, on the bottom of which are the names of the fallen.
 Above the pool is a turret adorned with the Hebrew text of Psalm 68, verse 22: "The Lord said, I will bring again from Bashan, I will bring my people again from the depths of the sea."

-In the Hebrew calendar the day om which Erinpura sank is 26 Nisan, a day before Yom HaShoah.
+In the Hebrew calendar the day on which Erinpura sank is 26 Nisan, a day before Yom HaShoah.
 The memorial ceremony is therefore held every year on Yom HaShoah.
 Also, a ceremony is held every Yom HaZikaron by the Modi'in Jerusalem chapter of the Hebrew Scouts Movement in Israel at the Erinpura monument, which is attended by the chapter graduates, families of fallen soldiers from Modi'in, and the general public.